 HarryHelmet.com reports that wood decks are smart investments in Baltimore, for instance: “This deck would be 320 square feet and be anchored into concrete piers that support 4×4 posts and feature pressure treated joists and deck boards.
 It would include steps, a planter, a built-in bench, and wood railing all around it.
 Though the total cost would be around $9,300 the homeowner could recoup about 78.6% of what he or she spends.”

-The same source notes that fiber-cement siding replacement is a smart home improvement project for Washington, D.C. residents, Richmond homeowners should consider bathroom remodels and our friends in Harrisburg may want to look at attic bedroom conversions.
+Keeping your market in mind is key.
+For example, fiber-cement and vinyl siding replacement is a smart home improvement project for Washington, D.C. residents, while Richmond homeowners should consider bathroom remodels, and our friends in Harrisburg may want to look at attic bedroom conversions.

 What’s hot?
 In a hot housing market like Washington, D.C., a bathroom remodel can earn you a positive return on your investment despite the up-front cost.
 However, you may be better served by adding a second bathroom rather than a simple rehab of the existing space.